Thoemi09/omegamaxent_interface/doc/reference/contents.rst

     Grid parameters used in the computation.

     :math:`\Delta\omega` is the frequency step used in the main spectral region, namely, the part of the grid where most of the spectral weight is located.
+It can also be set separately with parameter *freq_step*.

     SW is the width of the main spectral region (should be between 2 and 4 standard deviations typically).
+It can also be set separately with parameter *spectrum_width*.

     SC is the center of the main spectral region.
+It can also be set separately with parameter *spectrum_center*.

 non_uniform_grid:
     Optional boolean.